bgar324/suika/README.md

 # Suika - A Physics-Based Puzzle Game

-**Description:**
-Developed a dynamic physics-based puzzle game using Pygame and Pymunk, inspired by the popular game Suika.

 **Key Features:**
 - **Physics Simulation:** Implemented realistic ball dynamics using Pymunk's physics engine, including collision detection and response.
 - **Color Transition and Mechanics:** Designed a color transition system where balls 'evolve' through a series of colors and sizes upon merging.